 The answers to these questions can help to reveal the feelings that are causing the limiting beliefs.
-An NLP coach will then begin to explore and challenge the limitations with the hope of changing the client’s negative thoughts.
+A coach will then begin to explore and challenge the limitations with the hope of changing the client’s negative thoughts.

 What to expect